7Block Labs

 Device/runtime attestation (RATS/EAT)

-• If your package claims “generated inside a TEE at firmware X with measurement Y,” carry an EAT (JWT or CWT) with eat_nonce, ueid, and measurements.
-EAT (RFC 9711) profiles align with RATS roles from RFC 9334 so verifiers can appraise evidence and issue “attestation results.” (datatracker.ietf.org)
+• When your package says it’s “generated inside a TEE at firmware X with measurement Y,” make sure to include an EAT (either a JWT or CWT) that has the eat_nonce, ueid, and measurements.
+The EAT (RFC 9711) profiles match up nicely with the RATS roles in RFC 9334, allowing verifiers to evaluate the evidence and hand out “attestation results.”
+You can find more details here.

 4) Replay protection and freshness